Prefer UTF-8 in all layers

 Server

 In principle, the browser should respond to the server by including the character encoding it has already received from the server.
 In practice, however, browsers do not do a very good job at this.
-So, even though a JSP has indicated the character encoding, it is likely a good practice to "reset" the character encoding of the request, using, for example :
+So, even though a JSP has indicated the character encoding, it's likely a good practice to "reset" the character encoding of the request, using, for example :

 request.setCharacterEncoding("UTF-8");